 What’s planned for next year?

 You will have the option to enroll in one of the following language courses:

 - Italian 1017, Elementary Italian.
 This is a beginning language course stressing rapid acquisition of spoken ability with some attention to the development of reading, writing, and listening skills as well.
 It is designed for students with no prior knowledge of Italian or minimal experience in another Romance language.
 3 units.

 - Italian 2017, Level III.
 This is our third-semester course, open to students who will have completed Italian 102 and/or 107 before or in Spring 2016.
 The course offers an extensive review of basic grammar structures as well as a guided introduction to reading, and lessons in contemporary Italian culture.
 3 units.

-All students at the Institute will take one of the three language courses plus Italian 319, receiving a total of six units of credit for their five-week course of study.
+All students at the Institute will take one language course, receiving a total of three units of credit for their three-week course of study.

 What are the dates?